 Replacement Property (Purchase): Seller acknowledges that Buyer is completing a tax-deferred exchange transaction pursuant to Section 1031 of the Internal Revenue Code and Section 1.1031 of the Treasury Regulations and that Buyer's rights, title and interest (but not obligations) pursuant to this [Insert Name of Purchase and Sale Agreement or Purchase Contract or Escrow Instructions] will be assigned to Exeter 1031 Exchange Services, LLC, as Buyer's Qualified Intermediary, for the purpose of completing Buyer's 1031 Exchange transaction.
 Seller agrees to cooperate with Buyer and Exeter 1031 Exchange Services, LLC, at no additional cost or liability to Seller, by executing the documents necessary to complete Buyer's 1031 Exchange transaction.

-Replacement Property Purchase in a Reverse 1031 Exchange: Seller acknowledges that Buyer is completing a Reverse 1031 Exchange transaction, pursuant to Section 1031 of the Internal Revenue Code, Section 1.1031 of the Treasury Regulations, and Revenue Procedure 2000-37, and that Buyer's rights, title and interest (but not obligations) pursuant to this [Insert Name of Purchase and Sale Agreement or Purchase Contract or Escrow Instructions] will be assigned to a new limited liability company formed by Exeter Reverse 1031 Exchange Services, LLC, as Buyer's Exchange Accommodator Titleholder, for the sole purpose of completing Buyer's Reverse 1031 Exchange transaction.
-Seller agrees to cooperate with Buyer and Exeter Reverse 1031 Exchange Services, LLC, at no additional cost or liability to Seller, by executing the documents and deeds necessary to complete Buyer's Reverse 1031 Exchange transaction, including an Assignment, Acknowledgment, Notice, and Direction to Convey the property into the new limited liability company.
+Replacement Property Purchase in a Reverse 1031 Exchange: Seller acknowledges that Buyer is completing a Reverse 1031 Exchange transaction, pursuant to Section 1031 of the Internal Revenue Code, Section 1.1031 of the Treasury Regulations, and Revenue Procedure 2000-37, and that Buyer's rights, title and interest (but not obligations) pursuant to this [Insert Name of Purchase and Sale Agreement or Purchase Contract or Escrow Instructions] will be assigned to a new limited liability company formed by Exeter Asset Services Corporation as Buyer's Exchange Accommodator Titleholder, for the sole purpose of completing Buyer's Reverse 1031 Exchange transaction.
+Seller agrees to cooperate with Buyer and Exeter Asset Services Corporation at no additional cost or liability to Seller, by executing the documents and deeds necessary to complete Buyer's Reverse 1031 Exchange transaction, including an Assignment of Replacement Property to the new limited liability company.

-Consult with your legal and tax advisors in order to properly adapt the above language to your specific transaction.
+Consult with your legal and tax advisors to properly adapt the above language to your specific transaction.

-Step-By-Step Instructions to Complete 1031 Exchange
+Step-By-Step Instructions to Complete a 1031 Exchange